Bellona (goddess): Poetry

-Often in poetry, the name Bellona is used simply as a synonym for war, although in the Thebaid of Statius the goddess appears as a character, representing the destructive and belligerent aspect of war.
-There she is described as carrying a spear and a flaming torch or riding in a chariot and waving a blood-stained sword.
 Classical allusions to Bellona later appear in Shakespeare's plays in the appropriate context of warrior characters: Hotspur describes the goddess as "the fire-eyed maid of smoky war", for example, and Macbeth is referred to as "Bellona's bridegroom", that is to say, the equivalent of Mars.
 In more modern times, Adam Lindsay Gordon dedicated an energetic Swinburnean evocation of the "false goddess" who leads men astray in his poem "Bellona", published in Australia in 1867.
 She also figures in Arthur Graeme West's World War I poem "The Traveller".
 There the poet describes himself as marching toward the front line in the company of Art, the god Pan, and the works of Walter Pater.
 Meeting Bellona as they approach the fighting, one by one the pleasurable companions are forced to flee before the violence of war, until the goddess rejoices in having him to herself.